Nithanaroy/smart_flight_search/README.md

 The prefilled form shows the format of the input expected.
 To get the airport codes, i.e. PHX for Phoenix, visit student universe and perform a search.

-The progress of the entire operation is shown in the alert menu.
+The progress of the entire operation is shown in the alert section.

 ## Contribution
-I created this as a fun project for saving time for myself trying to find the best deal in situations where we are open for dates and certain locations.
+I created this as a fun project for saving time for myself trying to find the best deals in situations where we are open for mulitple dates and locations.
-Feel free to clone the repository and submit a pull request if you would like to contribute.
-Thanks to Student Universe website for providing such simple API.
+Feel free to clone the repository and submit a pull request if you would like to contribute as developer.
+Thanks to Student Universe website for providing such a simple API.